Plan my visit to Solent Sky

 The visit works best at a steady 90-minute to 2-hour pace.
 Original aircraft, models and hands-on displays suit aviation enthusiasts, families and visitors interested in Southampton's industrial and maritime heritage.
 The Shorts Sandringham flying boat is the emotional centre because visitors can compare its cabin, galley and passenger spaces with modern aircraft, while jet cockpits such as the Harrier and Supermarine Swift add a playful hands-on moment when access is available.

-For weather-sensitive Southampton days, Solent Sky is useful because it is steady: mostly indoors and close to Ocean Village.
-Use it as the protected anchor on rainy, cold or hot days, then add marina coffee, lunch or a waterfront walk only if weather and energy make that worthwhile.
-Access still needs planning because the museum spans three floors, some aircraft interiors require steps or narrow access, and step-free movement depends on the lift being available.
+Because the museum is compact and close to Ocean Village, it works well as the museum-focused part of a Southampton waterfront outing: add marina coffee, lunch or a waterfront walk if time, weather and energy suit.
+Access still needs planning because the museum spans three floors and some aircraft interiors require steps or narrow access; the Sandringham and cockpit moments remain stair-access only and may be unsuitable for visitors with limited mobility.